isorna/dropcommander/docs/es/dzc/rules/scenery.md

 When entering a Garrison, an Infantry squad may choose to occupy the centre, or any edge.

 A squad may choose to leave a Garrison as part of their Moving action.
-Place them on the board within 2" of the Garrison **in coherency and discard any remaining MV distance.** Alternatively an Infantry squad may be forced to abandon the Garrison, in which case they are placed in exactly the same way.
+Place them on the board within 2" of the Garrison **in coherency and discard any remaining MV distance**.
+Alternatively an Infantry squad may be forced to abandon the Garrison, in which case they are placed in exactly the same way.

 A squad that leaves a Garrison (through moving out or abandoning it) can embark directly into a Transport, following the normal rules.